 Chinese opera masks are replicas of the masks that opera performers used in ancient times.
 As the story goes, the ancient Chinese opera performances were without a stage, thus wearing a bright mask (and a costume) with defined colors and symbols made the character more memorable.

 Of course, this is just a very superficial layer of the overall complex meaning of any mask, including the Chinese opera mask.
-The symbology - or the energy of a mask - is often that of disguise, cover, concealing one's identity.
-A mask emphasizes a fact we often tend to forget - that things are not as they seem and one should always look deeper for hidden meaning and connections.
+The symbology—or the energy of a mask—is often that of disguise, cover, concealing one's identity.
+A mask emphasizes a fact we often tend to forget—that things are not as they seem and one should always look deeper for hidden meaning and connections.

 The masks are usually very bright, colorful, with an aura of power and implied authority.
+The colors used in Chinese masks are the bright, primary colors such as red, black, blue, yellow and green, the color choices are very similar to Tibetan prayer flags colors.

 Some designs might even look a bit frightening, which again, is a common motif with most world masks.
 Many masks will have the artistic expression of the yin-yang symbol on the forehead, as well as complex and beautiful design patterns.